bizer-devs/poserrank/readme.md

 # Installation and Use

-1. Clone the repository to a local repository of choice.
+1. Clone the repository to a local directory
 2. Retrieve the Bulma repo at https://github.com/jgthms/bulma (see above instructions)
 3. Run the following pip command to install python dependencies from requirements.txt (alternatively using pip3 if your system uses it to handle python3 packages):
 ```
 pip install -r requirements.txt
 ```